 NEW BUSINESS UPDATES IN ARLINGTON HEIGHTS

-Business development in Arlington Heights continues to be strong in 2016.
-Through September, the Village has welcomed nearly 90 new businesses, filling 485,000 square feet of formerly vacant space and bringing over 2,200 new jobs to the community.
-Among the economic development highlights in Arlington Heights so far in 2016:
+Business development in Arlington Heights was strong in 2016.
+For the year, the Village welcomed over 100 new businesses, filling 650,000 square feet of formerly vacant space and bringing over 2,300 new jobs to the community.
+Among the economic development highlights in Arlington Heights in 2016:

 - The first phase of the Arlington Downs development project, One Arlington, is complete and leasing to tenants.
 One Arlington offers over 200 brand new luxury rentals with an array of high-end amenities.
 When complete, the $250 million project on nearly 30 acres will include more luxury residential units, a new hotel, a water park, and over 100,000 square feet of commercial space.

-- 25N Coworking is opening in late 2016 in the ground floor space of the One Arlington building, part of the Arlington Downs project.
+- 25N Coworking opened in early 2017 in the ground floor space of the One Arlington building, part of the Arlington Downs project.
 Village Staff worked closely with ownership of 25N Coworking to bring their 2nd Chicago-area location to the Village.
 Unique to the Northwest suburbs, 25N offers a variety of office space rental options from open cubicles to private offices.
-Members receive 24-hour access privileges as well.
+Members receive 24-hour access privileges as well.·

 - DevLinks is an automation and robotics manufacturer that recently relocated to the Village.
 The growing company also reoccupied 35,000 square feet of formerly vacant space.